Robin Eterea

 “Just us two.”

 The beach was desolate and cold, but we were together.
 It felt as if we were the last people on earth.
-The waves crashed against the shore and the slight salty scent filled my nose and person.
-A dainty pink hue lingered on the tip on your nose as you spoke to me about something.
-I wasn’t paying attention when you asked “You know?”
+The waves crashed against the shore, and the slight salty scent filled my nose and person.
+A dainty pink lingered on the tip on your nose as you spoke to me about something.
+I wasn’t paying attention when you asked, “You know?”
 I just replied with a nod because I wanted to admire your face more.
-And I’m glad I did, because as I stand on the desolate and cold beach, I'm alone.
+And I’m glad I did because as I stand on the desolate, cold beach, I'm alone.
 And I don’t have a pink nose to stare at, but I can envision it in my mind.
-I can envision all of you in my mind and that soothes me.
+I can envision all of you in my mind, and that soothes me.
 Your cologne remains on your sweatshirt that swaddles my body as I sit in the spot we sat in previously.
 Even though you’re not here, it feels like you are.
 It feels like you're hugging me and showering me in reassurance.
-You’re telling me “It’s going to be okay” and your lips meet mine and I can taste the syrup from the pancakes.
+You’re telling me “It’s going to be okay,” and your lips meet mine, and I can taste the syrup from the pancakes.
 I can taste your thoughts, your feelings, your soul.

 Bianka Oliveira ‘29